 Instant Pot Scratch Beef Noodle Soup

 Finishing the Soup:

-Now here’s the second part of the soup.
+Now here’s the final part – making the actual soup.

+Instant Pot Scratch Beef Noodle Soup